roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  The daughter hid a vibrator at the back the panty draw.
 The batteries were flat.
 Having tidied the kitchen, she knew were a pack of new ones were.
 This might be a way of surviving with her new master.
 At last finished, she picked up the pile of soiled clothes for the washer.

  Bob sat in his den, trying to work.
 He was researching local history, to keep his mind active.
 It was impossible to concentrate.
 What was he to do with the damn woman?
 She was out of control, and he couldn't cope.
 After making a promise, how could he go back on it?
 Sending her back to Margaret wouldn't help, as it would lock her into this immoral state.
 Discipline.
 That's what she needed.
-Report_Story #3